Healing from narcissistic abuse is tricky and meditation helps me sort things out in my head.

 Meditation for healing from narcissistic abuse is a healthy way to deal with negative emotions.

-We all have them, and when you’re meditating, you will connect with these emotions too.
+We all have them, and when you’re meditating, you connect with these emotions too.

 During meditation, it’s normal to reach a source or block of tension.